Never worry about numbers. Help one person at a time, and always start with the person nearest you. ~Mother Teresa

 Project GOLD is an initiative in the College of Education at West Liberty University matching students interested in volunteer work and service learning with non-profit organizations in the tri-state region.
 After selecting the organization from our list of community partners, the students commit to a semester of volunteer work; the students are concurrently enrolled in a 3-hour credit course in the College of Education requiring they document and reflect upon the experience.

-EDUC 478: Special Topics: Community-Based Service Learning
+EDUC 478: Community-Based Learning

 Credit Hours: 3